curtisbridges/dotfiles/README.md

 If there are local changes, you'll have to stash them first before pulling from my remote.

+To change the default hammerspoon config directory, use this command.
 ```bash
 defaults write org.hammerspoon.Hammerspoon MJConfigFile "~/.config/hammerspoon/init.lua"
 ```

+However, I am not currently using Hammerspoon anymore.